 Jesus commands angels

-Furthermore, in Matthew’s gospel, Jesus warns us that he is returning to earth in judgment. “…then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
-And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other (Matt 24:30-31).
+Furthermore, in Matthew’s gospel, Jesus warns us that he is returning to earth in judgment. “…Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
+And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other” (Matt 24:30-31).

 Who has command of the angels?
 Only God!
 When God gave the Law to Israel, it was preceded and accompanied by angels and trumpets and earthquake and fire – it was terrifying (Heb 12:18-24).
 The One who gave the Law on Sinai is the One who will be returning, at which time the powers of heaven shall be shaken – this One is Jesus, God and creator of heaven and earth!
 The angels are his to command, and he sends them out to gather his elect to be with him – see also Matt 13:40-43; 49-50.